SkyBus (airport bus): Southbank Docklands Express

+The Southbank Docklands Express operated between Terminal 4 of Melbourne Airport and four designated stops in Southbank, with an intermediate stop in Docklands.
+The service began in November 2017, operating to similar frequencies and hours as the St Kilda Express.
+Fares were identical to that of the Melbourne City Express service.
+The service was suspended during the COVID-19 pandemic and has not resumed as of February 2024.

 St Kilda Express

-The St Kilda Express service operates between Terminal 4 of Melbourne Airport and four designated stops in St Kilda, picking up and setting down passengers at these stops.
-Outbound passengers can also be picked up at Terminal 1.
+The St Kilda Express service operated between Terminal 4 of Melbourne Airport and four designated stops in St Kilda, picking up and setting down passengers at these stops.
+Outbound passengers could also be picked up at Terminal 1.

-The service operates daily, including all public holidays, to a 30-minute frequency on weekdays and hourly on weekends.
+The service operated daily, including all public holidays, to a 30-minute frequency on weekdays and hourly on weekends.
 Operating hours are approximately between 6:30 am and 7:00 pm daily.
+Services were suspended in 2021, with the route later being subsumed into the Peninsula Express.